Jeimer Candelario Player Props: Nationals vs. Angels

 Angels Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Angels pitching staff ranks 13th in MLB.
+- The nine strikeouts per nine innings put together by the Angels pitching staff ranks 12th in the league.

-- The Angels have the 11th-ranked team ERA across all league pitching staffs (4.05).
+- The Angels' 4.05 team ERA ranks 11th across all MLB pitching staffs.

-- Angels pitchers combine to rank 14th in baseball in home runs allowed (10 total, 1.1 per game).
+- The Angels rank 13th in baseball in home runs allowed (10 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.